stdlib-js/stdlib/docs/gfortran.md

 end function add
 ```

-While `add` may be used in conjunction with other Fortran files, we cannot use `add` directly from C because Fortran expects arguments to be passed by reference rather than by value, and, further, we have no way of referencing a Fortran function's return value.
-Thus, we must wrap `add` as a subroutine (equivalent of a C function returning `(void)`), where we can pass a pointer for storing the output return value.
+While `add` may be used in conjunction with other Fortran files, we cannot use `add` directly from C because Fortran expects arguments to be passed by reference rather than by value.
+Furthermore, while not applicable here, Fortran functions can only return scalar values, not arrays.
+Thus, the general best practice is to wrap `add` as a subroutine (equivalent of a C function returning `(void)`), where we can pass a pointer for storing the output return value.

 ``` fortran
 !>